cyberket96/cyberket96/README.md

 - **Detection Engineering:**
   - I’m learning how to build detection rules and improve the way systems identify security threats.

-## 🚧 What I Am Working On

-- **Elastics Operations Scripts:**
-  - Working on the bash scripts to automate elasticsearch and kibana operations using bash scripts.

 ## ⚙️ Tools & Technologies

 - **Security Monitoring & SIEM:** Splunk, ELK Stack